Nitesh-chandela/Prep/java-backend-job-prep.md

 ### ✅ Topics
 - Monolith vs Microservices
-- Load Balancer, Gateway
+- Load Balancer, API Gateway
-- DB Scaling, Indexing
-- Caching
+- Caching (Redis)
 - CAP Theorem
-- Design Problems
+- DB Indexing

+### 📌 Interview Questions
+- How do you design a scalable URL shortener?
+- What is the role of API Gateway in microservices?
+- What is eventual consistency and where is it used?
+- What is the difference between horizontal and vertical scaling?
+- Explain the CAP theorem with examples.

 ---